The Founder Bottleneck March 2026 5 min read

 Growth that depends too heavily on one person is difficult to scale.
 Commercial systems become fragile when trust, decision-making, and revenue conversion sit with a single individual.
 What looks like leadership strength on the surface can quietly become operational weakness underneath.

 At a certain point, indispensability stops being an asset.
-It becomes a constraint.
+It starts limiting scale.

 And the longer this pattern continues, the harder it becomes to change.
 Clients trust a person more than the business.
 The team defers upwards by habit.
 The market begins to associate confidence, momentum, and commercial judgement with one individual rather than the organisation itself.